GoldenDelicios/block_rotator/README.md

 # block_rotator
-Minecraft datapack: Rename a carrot on a stick to "Wrench" to easily rotate blocks.
+Minecraft datapack: Rename a carrot on a stick to "Wrench" and right click on blocks to rotate them.

 Latest version: v1.1